Joaquin-Arevalo/x86-to-C-interface-programming-project/README.md

+Arevalo, Joaquin
+Uy, Dylan
+S11

-Debug and release mode C and x86-64
+**Debug and release mode C and x86-64**

 **i.)
 Comparative execution time and short analysis of the performance of the kernels** **Debug Mode** (average execution times for each vector size n)